vitalii7922/smart-calculator/README.md

 # Smart-calculator
-This application releases Polish notation(RPN).
+This application implements Polish notation(RPN).
 A user can apply variables to calculate the expressions.
-To release the application were used data structures such as array, stack, queue.
+To implement the application were used data structures such as array, stack, queue.

 Examples of expressions: